-The Debtors also filed several other motions subsequent to the Petition Date to further facilitate the smooth and efficient administration of the Chapter 11 Cases and reduce the administrative burdens associated therewith, including motions and applications to retain professionals pursuant to sections 327 and 328 of the Bankruptcy Code, including Kirkland [Docket No. 121] and Zack A. Clement PLLC [Docket No. 122] as the Debtors' legal counsel, and Houlihan Lokey Capital, Inc. as the Debtors' financial advisor and investment banker to the Debtors [Docket No. 124], which applications were all approved by the Bankruptcy Court on January 11, 2018.
-The Debtors also filed a number of additional retention applications, including an application to retain Baker Botts L.L.P.
+Retention Applications.
+On December 21, 2017, the Debtors filed a number of applications seeking to retain certain-professionals postpetition-pursuant to sections 327 and 328 of the Bankruptcy Code, including Kirkland & Ellis, LLP [Docket No. 121] and Zack A. Clement PLLC [Docket No. 122] as the Debtors' legal counsel, and Houlihan Lokey Capital, Inc. as the Debtors' financial advisor and investment banker to the Debtors [Docket No. 124], which applications were all approved by the Bankruptcy Court on January 11, 2018.
+Between January 9 and 13, 2018, the The Debtors also filed a number of additional retention applications, including an application to retain Baker Botts L.L.P.
 [Docket No. 181] as the Debtors' special litigation counsel, an application to retain Ernst & Young LLP [Docket No. 215] as auditor for the Debtors, and an application to retain Susman Godfrey LLP as the Debtors' special litigation counsel [Docket No. 217], which applications were all approved by the Bankruptcy Court on February 8, 2018.
 The foregoing professionals are, in part, responsible for the administration of the Chapter 11 Case.
 The postpetition compensation of all of the Debtors' professionals retained pursuant to sections 327 and 328 of the Bankruptcy Code is subject to the approval of the Bankruptcy Court.